Court Advocacy Unit

 The program provides services to victims of all crimes, ranging from the least serious misdemeanor to those felonies that could result in the death penalty.
 Advocates may be involved with a victim years after the criminal case has been completed, continuing to provide services and information.

-Supervised by the program director, volunteers of the Court Advocacy Unit work in the Victim Services Office between 8am and 5pm.
-A minimum commitment of 8 hours / week, with potential additional hours required at the time of trial, is required
+Court Advocacy volunteers will work in the Victim Services Office between 8am and 5pm.
+A minimum commitment of 8 hours per week, for one year is required.
+Additional hours may be required at the time of trial.